An Introduction to the Art of Computer Programming Using Python in the Age of Generative AI

 The Bottom Line

 Recall the bisection search algorithm from the previous chapter.
 That program only works with integer_input and accuracy.
 Reusing it would mean copying and pasting the same code, which is impractical.
 Larger programs stitched together from repeated code fragments quickly become confusing, error-prone, and tough to maintain.
-By encapsulating the bisection logic in a function and passing integer_input and accuracy as parameters, we make the logic modular and reusable.
+By encapsulating the bisection logic in a function and passing integer_number and accuracy as parameters, we make the logic modular and reusable.
 In other words, we get independent, reusable subroutines that communicate through their parameters (input) and return values (output).

 def square_root(integer_number: int, accuracy: float):